BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 ```

-Here I disable `host_key_checking` to remove constraints from this tutorial as it may causes issues.
-I also define where the `inventory files` are.
+Here we disable `host_key_checking` to remove constraints from this tutorial as it may causes issues (it is security related).
+We also define where the `inventory files` are.

 We have setted the `KEY_PAIR_NAME` and `KEY_PAIR_LOCAL_PATH` variables in the `create_ec2_playbook.yml` playbook.
 But we will need them in our next playbooks.
 So we'll move them in a variable file.